tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 **interface ports**

-— Examples for the uvm_config_db::set calls can be found within the build_phase() func-
+— Examples for the UVMConfigDb::set calls can be found within the build_phase() func-

 tion.